impak-finance/django-oidc-rp/docs/getting_started.rst

     Django-oidc-rp provides a single model used to store the user information provided by the configured OpenID Connect Provider (OP).
-This model also associates with each Django user a subject identifier (sub) - also provided by the OIDC provider in order to uniquely identify a subject accrossa the relying parties.
+This model also associates with each Django user a subject identifier (sub) - also provided by the OIDC provider in order to uniquely identify a subject across the relying parties.

 URLs configuration